-636. This apportionment will be on a formulaic pro-rata basis.
-This formula will based on a paying entity's PBT in excess of routine profit (as defined under the profitability test) and/or the profitability of the entity.
-Both of these approaches would be designed so that the apportionment of the Amount A tax liability between paying entities will ensure that relevant residence jurisdictions retain taxing rights over the profits earned by any paying entity that are attributable to routine activities.
-Again, a paying entity will be deemed to have insufficient profits to bear a further Amount A tax liability, once the taxing rights of the residence jurisdiction have been reduced to a routine return.
+636.607.
+Under either approach, the apportionment will be on a formulaic pro-rata basis.
+This formula will based on a paying entity's PBT in excess of routine profit (as defined under the profitability test) and/or the profitability of the entity-(i.e. PBT / revenue).
+Both of these approaches would be designed so that the apportionment of the Amount A tax liability between paying entities will ensure that at a minimum the relevant residence jurisdictions retain taxing rights over the profits earned by any paying entity that are attributable to routine activities.
+Again, a paying entity will be deemed to have insufficient no profits to bear a further Amount A tax liability, once the taxing rights of the residence jurisdiction have been reduced to a routine return.
+If the market connection priority test were not adopted, due to perceived tensions with the global nature of Amount A, this pro-rata allocation could be used as the only method to apportion an Amount A tax liability between multiple paying entities.

-637. This formulaic pro-rata approach can be illustrated through a simple example.
-Assume for a given market jurisdiction two paying entities are identified and that after allocating each entity a routine return (based on the profitability test) the entities earn profits of 60 and 40 respectively.
+637.608.
+This formulaic pro-rata approach (including the application of the market connection priority test) can be illustrated through atwo simple example.
+Assume examples.
+First, assume for a given market jurisdiction two paying entities are identified under Step 3 with an equally strong connection to the relevant market and that after allocating each entity a routine return (based on the profitability test) the entities earn residual profits of 60 and 40 respectively.
 The first paying entity would bear 60% of the Amount A tax liability and the second paying entity would bear 40% of the Amount A tax liability for the jurisdiction in question.
+Second, assume that for a given market jurisdiction a single paying entity is identified under Step 3, but that after allocating this entity a routine return (based on the Step 2 profitability test) it has insufficient profits to bear the full Amount A tax liability of the market jurisdiction in question.
+In this scenario, the paying entity identified under Step 3 would bear the portion of Amount A tax liability that would reduce the taxing rights of the jurisdiction in which it was resident to the routine profits attributable to the entity.
+The remaining Amount A tax liability would then be apportioned between other paying entities within the group or segment that were not identified as having a connection to the market under Step 3 on a pro-rata basis.